DiJam20/understanding-developing-autoencoders/README.md

 # Developing Autoencoder

 This repository contains the code for my Bachelor's thesis:
-**"Effects of Incrementally Increasing Latent Dimensionality in Autoencoders."**
+**Effects of Incrementally Increasing Latent Dimensionality in Autoencoders**

 ## Overview